 Several experiments were performed to examine the effects of injection rate on gel extrusion and dehydration.
-Except for injection rate, these tests were identical to those described in Ref.
-9. Specifically, in each test (at 41°C), we extruded 80 fracture volumes (226 in.3 or 3,700 cm3) of our standard gel through a 0.04-in.-wide fracture in a 4-ft-long, 650-md Berea sandstone core.
-The crosssectional area of the core was 2.25 in.2 (1.5×1.5 in.), so the fracture height was 1.5 in.
+Except for injection rate, these tests were identical to that described in Ref.
+9. Specifically, in each test (at 41°C), we extruded 80 fracture volumes (226 in.3 or 3,700 cm3) of our standard 24-hr-old Cr(III)-acetate-HPAM gel through a 0.04-in.-wide fracture in a 4-ft-long, 650-mD Berea sandstone core.
+The cross-sectional area of the core was 2.25 in.2 (1.5x1.5 in.), so the fracture height was 1.5 in.
 (3.8 cm).
-The total fracture volume was 2.84 in.3 (46.5 cm3), and the total pore volume of the system was approximately 25 in.3 (400 cm3).
+The total fracture volume was 2.84 in.3 (46.5 cm^3), and the total pore volume of the system was about 25 in.3 (400 cm3).
 The core had five sections of equal length that were delineated by sets of fracture and matrix pressure taps.
-A fitting at the core outlet separated the effluent from the fracture and the matrix.
+A fitting at the core outlet separated the effluent from the fracture and matrix.
 (Of course, a new core was used for each test.)
-To complement the 12.2 in.3/hr (200 cm3/hr) test described in Ref.
-9, the three new tests were performed with gel injection rates of 30.5, 122, and 976 in.3/hr, respectively.
-Assuming that the total fracture volume was open to gel flow, the average velocities ranged from 413 to 33,100 ft/D for volumetric injection rates ranging from 12.2 to 976 in.3/hr (see Rows 2 and 3 of Table 1).
-For comparison, the velocity in a 100-ft-high, 0.04-in.-wide, twowing fracture is 12,100 ft/D, with an injection rate of 1 barrel per minute (BPM).
-(As will be reported shortly, the actual gel velocity may be 7 to 22 times faster than the values mentioned here because mobile gel extrudes through small wormholes in a concentrated immobile gel.)
+To complement the 12.2 in.3/hr (200-cm3/hr) test that was described in Ref.
+9, the three new tests were performed using gel injection rates of 30.5, 122, and 976 in.3/hr, respectively.
+Assuming that the total fracture volume was open to gel flow, the average velocities ranged from 413 to 33,100 ft/d for volumetric injection rates ranging from 12.2 to 976 in.3/hr (see Rows 2 and 3 of Table 1).
+For comparison, the velocity in a 100-ft-high, 0.04-in.-wide, two-wing fracture is 12,100 ft/d using an injection rate of 1 barrel per minute.

 Table 1 summarizes the results from these tests.
-Consistent with our earlier findings,6-8 pressure gradients along the fracture were ents (Row 4 of Table 1) ranged from 18 to 40 psi/ft for estimated gel velocities ranging from 413 to 33,100 ft/D. We suspect that the pressure-gradient variations in Table 1 were caused by differences in the actual fracture width rather than by velocity differences.
+Consistent with our earlier findings,6-8 pressure gradients along the fracture were relatively insensitive to injection rate.
+The average pressure gradients (Row 4 of Table 1) ranged from 18 to 40 psi/ft for estimated gel velocities ranging from 413 to 33,100 ft/d.
+We suspect the pressure-gradient variations in Table 1 were caused by differences in the actual fracture width rather than by velocity differences.

 Gel Front Propagation.
 The rate of gel front propagation increased significantly with increased injection rate (Row 5 of Table 1).
-For 413 ft/D, gel arrival at the end of a 4-ft-long fracture occurred after 15 fracture volumes of gel injection.
-Only 1.7 fracture volumes of gel were required when the velocity was 33,100 ft/D. Evidently, the gel had less time to dehydrate as the injection rate increased.
+For 413 ft/d, gel arrival at the end of a 4-ft-long fracture occurred after 15 fracture volumes of gel injection.

+Only 1.7 fracture volumes of gel were required when the velocity was 33,100 ft/d.
+Evidently, the gel had less time to dehydrate as the injection rate increased.
 With a lower level of gel dehydration (concentration), the gel propagated a greater distance for a given total volume of gel injection.
 This result has important consequences for field applications.
-It suggests that gels should be injected at the highest practical rate to maximize penetration into the fracture system.
-On the other hand, in wide fractures or near the end of gel injection, gel dehydration may be desirable to form rigid gels that are less likely to wash out after placement.
-In these applications, reduced injection rates may be appropriate.
+It suggests that gels should be injected at the highest practical rate in order to maximize penetration into the fracture system.